vmware/concord-bft/examples/README.md

 #### Explanation of the [test_osexample.sh](scripts/test_osexample.sh)
-On our example, we will use the script [test_osexample.py](scripts/test_osexample.py.in) and this script is used for following things,
+In our example, we use the script [test_osexample.py](scripts/test_osexample.py.in) and this script is used to achieve the following:
 * It is used to generate the keys for replica's.
 For more [refer](../tools/README.md)
-* It is used to generate TLS certificates used in for TLSTCP communication which we are using as a default mode of communication.
-For more [refer](../scripts/linux/create_tls_certs.sh)
+* It is used to generate TLS certificates used for TLS/TCP communication which we are using as a default mode of communication.
+For more info [refer](../scripts/linux/create_tls_certs.sh)
 * Running multiple replica's.
-Here we are running 4 replica's.
+Here we are running 4 replica's
 * Running client
-* For resources cleanup.
+* For resources cleanup

 ## Directory Structure.